ABOUT MAINE FAMILY PLANNING

 A Commitment to Maintaining Reproductive Freedom

 Maine Family Planning maintains a public affairs department responsible for working with pro-family planning and pro-choice organizations committed to advancing the cause of reproductive freedom in Maine.
 Maine Family Planning played a leading role in defeating the 1999 Abortion Ban Referendum as a member of the NO on 1 Coalition and in passing legislation in 1995 that codified the tenets of Roe v.
 Wade into state law.
-Maine Family Planning works on a host of progressive family planning policies that translate into concrete benefits for Maine women, men, and teens.
+Maine Family Planning works on progressive family planning policies that translate into concrete benefits for Maine women, men, and teens.